-Participants expressed the desire to further the collaboration between the biodefense, the scientific collections, and the diplomatic communities on all recommendations made in the report.
-The biodefense community may build tools that could be shared back to the biodiversity and collections community; the collections community could provide insights that benefit tool development; the diplomatic community could share best practices from other fora with regards to international sharing of genetic sequence data and physical samples.
+Participants expressed the desire to further the collaboration between the biodefense community and the scientific collections community on all recommendations made in the report.
+The biodefense community may build tools that could be shared back to the biodiversity and collections community; the collections community could provide insights that benefit tool development.
 Recommendations include:

-- Better use of existing interagency processes, or creation of new interagency groups to cover these issues; - Establishment of "communities of practice" for particular organisms it was suggested that there may be precedent for this in other fields; - Identification of international best practices for genetic sequence data and physical samples; - It is clear that scientific biospecimen collections are intrinsic to important components of biodefense, as well as successful biotechnology; as such they contribute to these as critical infrastructures. - Explore venues to demonstrate the value of collections to policy makers and funders: - Create venues for data sharing, not only across the USG but that include international inputs (see above).
+- better use of existing interagency processes, or creation of new interagency groups to cover these issues; - establishment of "communities of practice" for particular organisms it was suggested that there may be precedent for this in other fields; - It is clear that scientific biospecimen collections are intrinsic to important components of biodefense, as well as successful biotechnology; as such they contribute to these as critical infrastructures.
+Explore venues to demonstrate the value of collections to policy makers and funders; - Create venues for data sharing, not only across the USG but that include international inputs (see above).